tshenoy19/Darey.io-DevOps-projects/project4.md

-## Creating a MEAN STACK on AWS Cloud
+## Implementing a MEAN STACK on AWS Cloud

 ### Objective: Create a simple Book Register web form using MEAN Stack